 Richard II was crowned in 1367 at the age of just 10 and reigned until 1400.
 Four years into his rule he had to deal with a peasant revolt, which I discussed a few weeks ago.
 In classic tyrannical fashion, he pardoned all of the peasants involved because of his ‘abhorrence for the shedding of civil blood.’

 After this, he took a rather unconscionable step in seeking to end the expensive war with France which was crippling England’s taxpayers, i.e. the poor.
-And this was the thing that pissed off his subjects the most.
+And this was the thing that annoyed his subjects the most.
 Well, the subjects which held power: the barons.
 They hated everything about him, from his wife to his policy of peace with France.

 In response, a handful of barons overthrew Richard, but it lasted mere days until he regained power.
 Instead of executing his rebellious barons, he exiled them, one of whom was Henry IV.
 Years later Henry returned from exile, threw Richard into gaol, and seized the throne for himself.